-NAATE is a rigorous program of study that cultivates an elite corps of extraordinary teacher leaders committed to the classroom and dedicated to closing the achievement gap in our nation's high-needs schools.
+NAATE designed a rigorous program of study tailored to the unique needs of experienced and high performing teachers and teacher leaders committed to the classroom and dedicated to closing the achievement gap in our nation's high-needs schools.

 NAATE is unique among teacher development programs in being geared to experienced teachers who have already been identified as high-performers.
-High caliber teachers from across the nation immerse themselves in an intense, residential program of study that links their daily practice to key theories, frameworks and principles of the teaching profession.
+High caliber teachers from charter, district and faith-based schools across the nation immerse themselves in an intense, residential program of study that links their daily practice to key theories, frameworks and principles of the teaching profession.
 Through inquiry based whole group discussion in the case study method, the program equips teachers with tools to:

 Case Study Method

-To prepare for NAATE, participants are exposed to carefully selected readings that inform each of the topics covered during the program sessions.
+To prepare for NAATE, participants are exposed to 250 to 400 pages of carefully selected readings that inform each of the topics covered during the program sessions.
+These readings represent the theories, frameworks and research that undergird the practices of teaching and leading.
 NAATE facilitators employ the case study method of instruction to stimulate peer-to-peer examination of real problems of practice.
 Case studies are not about the "right" answers.
-Instead, through probing analysis and civil debate, you and your peers will uncover a range of solutions and draw broader implications.
-It is inquiry learning and inductive reasoning at its best.
-Deep, high transfer learning.
+Instead, through probing analysis and civil debate, participants uncover a range of solutions and draw broader implications.
+The case method of instruction is discussion and inquiry-based learning that pushes inductive reasoning leading to deep, high transfer learning.

 "I knew that if this is what the pre-work looked like … we had a lot of challenging intense work ahead of us.
-That is what I was looking for … to be pushed and challenged as a teacher.” – Jessica Mansouri
+That is what I was looking for … to be pushed and challenged as a teacher.' – Jessica Lundy

-"No one is just agreeing with each other; people are actually pushing your thinking.” - Fenella Amarsinghe, Cohort III Teacher Fellow
+"No one is just agreeing with each other; people are actually pushing your thinking.' - Fenella Amarsinghe

 'I get a lot of the ‘what' of teaching, NAATE gave me the ‘why.''
 Jane Grimes